tjarratt/fake4swift/README.md

 Found a bug?
 Have a feature request?
 Interested in submitting a pull request?
 Please open an issue on Github (or just issue a pull request directly if the fix is pretty clear).

-# Uninstalling the plugin
+# Uninstall
-Plugin can be uninstalled by removing `XcodeBetterRefactorTools.xcplugin` from `~/Library/Application\ Support/Developer/Shared/Xcode/Plug-ins`

-or

-`rake uninstall`
+`brew uninstall tjarratt/fake4swift/fake4swift`

 # Would not have been possible without the hard work of
 * Brian Croom -- fixed obnoxious `fake4swift` CLI warnings and added build infrastructure
-* Rachel Brindle -- contributed expertise with Carthage, linking of frameworks for the fake4swift cli
+* Rachel Brindle -- contributed expertise with Carthage, dynamic linking, homebrew

 * Helen Tang -- created the 'fake mustache' icon (disguise by Helen Tseng from the Noun Project)
 * Ludmil -- created the 'swift' icon (swallow by ludmil from the Noun Project)